Child Custody & Visitation

 When a child is born to an unmarried woman, the mother of the child has legal custody of that child automatically.
 However, if the child was born outside of marriage, paternity must be proven before the court will enter an order to obtain child support.

 This section contains links that offer information about child custody and visitation law in Arkansas.
 There are pdf fact sheets, pdf forms and interactive forms to help you better understand family law in Arkansas.
+Select a Different Topic here.

 FACT SHEETS & LEGAL INFORMATION

-This resource offers information about child custody and visitation issues.
+These resources offer information about child custody and visitation issues.

 - Fact Sheet - Child Custody & Visitation